 When I am canning food, it is pretty much the one and only situation where I actually take the time to have everything prepared in advanced.
 Timing and cleanliness are everything.
 The last thing you want is to open your cupboard and see an exploded lid and food goo oozing out of your jar.
 Ask me how I know.
 The even more last thing you want is to feed something to yourself or your family that went bad without you knowing it.
 Timing and cleanliness are everything.

 - Sterilize all jars before canning.
-Jars should be cleaned and put into your water-bath pot to be steamed, not boiled.
+Jars should be cleaned and put into your water-bath pot while still wet to be steamed, not boiled.
 Steam gets hotter than boiling water.
 See the information in the Canning Pots section above.
 I get my water boiling with the jars in the covered pot before starting my food, then turn the heat down to a simmer to keep them steamed until I am ready to use them.

 - Flat lids should be put in a pot of water brought to a boil, then turned down to a simmer until ready for use.
 Do not boil rings.